cyberdefencekit/documentation/docs/index.md

 ## **Introduction**

-The Cyber Defence Kit started as a personal exploration of open-source cybersecurity tools and evolved into a shared learning resource.
-Every step was documented—proof-of-concept videos, detailed notes, lessons learned, and practical tips—all shared online to make these tools more accessible and encourage learning.
-This project aims to inspire others to explore, implement, and understand the potential of open-source cybersecurity solutions.
+The Cyber Defence Kit began as a personal exploration of open-source cybersecurity tools and grew into a shared learning resource.
+Each step was documented through proof-of-concept videos, notes, lessons learned, and practical tips, all shared openly to make these tools more accessible.
+The goal is to encourage others to explore, implement, and understand open-source cybersecurity solutions.

 ![CDK intro visual.png](CDK_intro_visual.png)